thehimel/capstone_agency/README.md

 #### Authentication
 This project uses Auth0 for authentication.
+RBAC is implemented with users and roles inside the Auth0 account.
 Click on the login button and signup.
 Note down the access token from the URL for further use.

 #### Tests